Glossary

 Bench

-A ledge that, in open-pit mine and quarries, forms a single level of operation above which minerals or waste materials are excavated from a contiguous bank or bench face.
-The mineral or waste is removed in successive layers, each of which is a bench, several of which may be in operation simultaneously in different parts of, and at different elevations in, an open-pit mine or quarry.
+A ledge that, in open pit mines and quarries, forms a single level of operation above which minerals or waste materials are excavated from a contiguous bank or bench face.
+The mineral or waste is removed in successive layers, each of which is a bench.

 Bio-oxidation is a pre-treatment process, which oxidizes and removes sulphides that have encapsulated gold.
 The exposed gold is then leached using traditional methods, such as cyanide.
 This pre-treatment has improved gold recovery and has allows the development of previously uneconomical zones.